k-henningson/DSA/04-problem-solving-patterns/notes.md

 - goal is to move towards beginning/middle/end of values based on a certain condition
 - keep track of index/position by creating pointers
 - very efficient and minimal space complexity when values sorted

+## Sliding Window

+- keeps track of a subset of data in an array/string etc.
+- consecutive elements
+- avoids nested loops

+## Divide and Conquer

+- tremendously decreases time complexity
+- divides a sorted data set into smaller chunks